Danack/RfcCodex/etiquette/how_to_have_better_discussions.md

 When the people who object to the BC break turn up to try to undo the BC break, they often seem to be unable to comprehend that the decision was made deliberately, with full consideration of the consequences.
 This leads to not particularly productive conversations, as one side is unable to even comprehend the state of mind of the other side.

-Obviously, this doesn't apply to people who are a ['Known Idiot']().
+Obviously, this doesn't apply to people who are a ['Known Idiot'](https://www.urbandictionary.com/define.php?term=Known%20Idiot).
 When someone has said stupid things frequently enough, it becomes a better to rule to completely discount their opinion rather than taking any effort to understand it.

 If there is any utility in their words, it is likely someone else will repeat it in a more intelligible phrase.

+## People doing the work get a bigger say than everyone else

+// TODO cleanup

+For any group of people, for any given topic, there will be some people who provide more value when they speak.

+For PHP internals, the things the core contributors say are more important than random userland people who have never contributed any core code.

+Although it would be wonderful if everyone could have their voice heard, there is a limit on how many people can take part in a conversation before the quality of the conversation is reduced.

+I think #PHPinternals needs it's own version of the Bechdel test.

+"Does a conversation feature at least two core contributors who talk to each other about something other than a non-contributors unworkable idea?"

+btw, this means one goal of open source projects would be to have enough spare bandwidth for people to consider problems brought up by other people.

+// TODO cleanup

+## Universal truths vs local truths vs aesthetics

+You don't do programming in isolation.
+You do programming in a particular environment, trying to solve particular problems, possibly using a particular framework that makes some things easy to solve.

+Someone else could be doing their programming in a different environment, trying to solve different problems, using a different framework, that makes other things easy to solve.

+Both of you could say what you think "good" programming looks like, and you would both be saying valid things for _your_ environment and problem space.

+People will spend a lot of energy arguing about what "good" programming looks like, And they will all be right...but miss the fact they are arguing with people who have a different set of criteria of what "good" means.

+But people can argue what "good" programming looks like, even when they are programming in the same kind of environment.

+A lot of what "good" means will vary based on personal taste.

+TODO - insert Teapot + elegance here.

 [^smoother_bc_breaks]: Although I agree with most of the BC breaks in PHP core, I think some of them could have been done a lot more smoothly, to make life easier for end-users.
 See the 'Clear upgrade path] in [RFC Attitudes](etiquette/rfc_attitudes.md) for examples.